seanox/aspect-js/manual/en/introduction.md

 ## Resource Bundle (Messages / i18n)

-(Resource)Messages is a static [DataSource](datasource.md) extension for internationalization, localization (i18n) and customer-related texts.
+(Resource)Messages is a static [DataSource](datasource.md) extension for internationalization, localization (i18n) and client-related texts.
 The implementation is based on a set of key-value or label-value data which is stored in the `locales.xml` in the DataSource directory.